-This simple peach and vanilla sauce is perfect over pancakes, waffles, oatmeal or ice cream.
+This simple peach sauce has a hint of vanilla and is perfect over pancakes, waffles, oatmeal or ice cream.
 In fact, there’s not much it isn’t good on!

 You could certainly use all of the beautiful fresh peaches that are out right now.
 I decided to take it easy on myself and use frozen so I wouldn’t have to peal or pit them.